mus-candidus/ImagEd/README.md

 **ImagEd/Recolor** takes 6 arguments:

-1. Content pack that uses reloring.
+1. Content pack that uses recoloring.
 This is usually the content pack that contains the current config.json but a custom CP token doesn't have that information so we must provide it.
 2. Asset name.
 3. Source image or "gamecontent" to load a vanilla asset.
 4. Mask image or "none".
 Mask is supposed to be a grayscale image so we always desaturate it (mode is DesaturateLuma).